PialGhosh2233/Dataset-Traffic-BD/Readme.md

 ### Labels

-I chose **seven labels** for annotation.
+I chose **eight labels** for annotation.
 The reason behind choosing these labels is because they are a common scenario in the streets of Bangladesh.
 The labels are given below:

 - **Rickshaw**
 - **Car**